 When making an update to the name which resolves to your public IPv4 address, make sure the request is made over IPv4.
 The same goes for IPv6.
 The nsupdate utility provides "-4" and "-6" options to force IPv4 or IPv6, and "-v" to force TCP.

 TXT records added via RFC 2136 updates are automatically removed after a few minutes.

 TSIG is not required.
 However, if your RFC 2136 client requires TSIG, use the algorithm, key name and secret provided below.

-Certificates have been successfully issued using certbot with the certbot-dns-rfc2136 plugin, as well as in pfSense using the ACME package.
+Certificates have been successfully issued using Certbot with the certbot-dns-rfc2136 plugin.